-Nikhil Sharma’s label, Lacquer Embassy, was born out of a desire to realise the aesthetics he cultivated throughout his travels, life experiences, and his own experiments in style.
-Along with the label, Nikhil also styles various campaigns, and continues to work as a freelance fashion forecast trend consultant.
+Nikhil Sharma’s label, Lacquer Embassy, was born out of a desire to realize the aesthetics he cultivated throughout his travels, life experiences, and his own experiments in style.
+Along with the label, Nikhil also styles various campaigns and continues to work as a freelance fashion forecast trend consultant.

 When did you know you wanted to be a fashion designer?

 I initially wanted to study architecture.
 Having also applied to a fashion school, my portfolio was appreciated and I was given an offer to join.
 I decided to give it a shot even though this wasn’t the original plan.
 Since I started I had an inclination towards menswear.
 I was not interested in women’s clothes at all; I think it came with ease for me to design what I would wear.

 What was your first job in the fashion industry?

 After receiving Distinction in my M.A.from NTU, UK I worked as a senior menswear designer in London for British high street brands such as Chilli Pepper and NEXT for a couple of years.
 I then branched out to work as a stylist and a forecasting consultant, working for various fashion forecast trend agencies